wheelerjoshua/now_i_know/til.md

 - 11-10-21: Today I learned about preparing data for classification.
 This involved cleaning data, splitting data, and imputing data.

 - 11-12-21: Today I learned about exploring data, and a step-by-step process to use as a guide in the exploration.

+- 11-15-21: Today I learned how easy it is to get lost in exploring data and how dense of a task it can be.
+I also learned about tidy data, melting and pivoting tables to tidy it up prior to cleaning.